scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** melee
 - **Level Required:** 5/11/18

-Make a melee attack against a creature, adding a normal die.
+Make a weapon attack against a creature, adding a normal die.
 On hit you deal normal damage, breaking their armor on a critical.
 Armor broken this way provides 1 less defense die until repaired.

 ***Enhanced:*** On hit the creature does not benefit from criticals with defense rolls until the start of their next turn.